The Dog Who Stopped the War

 The Dog Who Stopped the War (La guerre des tuques, lit.
-"The Tuque War") is a 1984 Canadian drama film directed by André Melançon.
-The film was the first in the Tales for All (Contes pour tous) series of children's movies created by Les Productions la Fête.
+"The Tuque War") is a 1984 Canadian comedy-drama film directed by André Melançon.
+It is the first film in the Tales for All (Contes pour tous) series of children's movies created by Les Productions la Fête.
+The film follows two rival groups of children who take part in a large scale snowball fight during winter break.

+The film was released on October 3rd, 1984 by Cinéma Plus Distribution.
+A CGI remake, named Snowtime!, was released in 2015, itself getting a sequel named Racetime in 2018.

 Plot

 The film involves a huge snowball fight between the children of a small town in Quebec during winter vacation who split into two rival gangs, one defending a snow castle, the other attacking it.
 The attackers are led by a boy who styles himself as "General Luc" and has a reputation for being bossy.
-The defenders are outnumbered and led by Pierre, who owns a dog named Cléo.
+The defenders are outnumbered and led by Sophie, a new girl who recently moved into town, and Pierre, who owns a St. Bernard named Cléo.
 They also have the genius boy François on their side.
 An observer, Danny Martin from Victoriaville, professes his neutrality but watches with interest.

 François designs a massive, elaborate snow fortress, and Pierre's group constructs it.
 Luc arrives with his army, wearing makeshift armour and wielding wooden swords.
 They attempt to scale the walls with a ladder, but Luc is injured in the battle and orders a retreat.
 They regroup and stage a second, more covert attack, but they are spotted and beaten back again with snowballs soaked in ink.

 Luc counters by attacking a third time, this time with his army dressed in garbage bags as protection from the ink.
 They overwhelm the fort's defences, and Pierre and François escape via toboggan through a secret tunnel.
 The two groups meet and agree to have one final battle to determine the winner.

 Luc shows up for the final siege with an even larger army, having recruited additional (younger) children with chocolate.
 They also possess new weapons such as slingshots and a snowball cannon.
 Luc orders them to charge, and despite being slowed by barricades, they eventually breach the fortress walls and engage in melee combat with the defenders.
 Pierre's dog Cléo comes after her owner, and one of the fortress walls collapses, killing her.
 The war ends, as both sides help bury her.

 The song at the end of the movie is performed by Nathalie Simard.
 It's called "L'amour a pris son temps" ("Love Is On Our Side").